QuantEcon/python-lecture-sandpit.myst/lectures/laffer_adaptive.md

 ### Verification

 To start, let's write some code to verify that if the initial log price level $p_0$ takes one of the two values we just calculated, the inflation rate $\pi_t$ will be constant for all $t \geq 0$.

 The following code verifies this.

+HUMPRHREY
+HEW REQUEST FOR HUMPHREY -- WHAT I'D LIKE YOU TO DO NOW IS JUST TO IMPLEMENT THE NEW PSEUDO CODE DESCRIBED ABOVE.
+IT WILL INVOLVE SIMPLY REWRITING THE CODE THAT YOU USED TO COMPUTE EQUILIBRIA OF THE MODEL UNDER ADAPTIVE EXPECTATIONS.
+THE FOLLOWING IS THE CODE BLOCK THAT I'D LIKE YOU TO ALTER.

+THE REMAINING CODE BLOCS SHOULD REQUIRE VERY MINOR CHANGES ONLY -- I.E., THE CODE THAT GENERATES THAT BEAUTIFUL GRAPHS.
+BUT NOW THE OUTCOME OF THE GRAPHS WILL LOOK DIFFERENT. -- THE STEADY STATE THAT IS STABLE WILL BE FLIPPED!

 ```{code-cell} ipython3
 # Implement pseudo-code above